nikola-m/freeCappuccino-dev/examples/lidDrivenCavity/README.md

 To run this case do the following:

-- Unpack zip archives with mesh (polyMesh.zip), vtk mesh file (vtk.zip), and initial and boundary conditions (0.zip).
+* Unpack zip archives with mesh (polyMesh.zip), vtk mesh file (vtk.zip), and initial and boundary conditions (0.zip).

-- Provided that you have cappuccino code on your path execute 'run' script from command line.
+* Provided that you have cappuccino code on your path execute 'run' script from command line.

+* If you have gnuplot, run `gnuplot plotResiduals` from command line to plot the residuals.

-- Open solution files located in vtk folder in Paraview.
+* Open solution files located in vtk folder in Paraview.

+__A FEW NOTES:__ In our settings in _input.nml_ file we have enalbed solution of momentum and pressure fields, which is solution setup for laminar viscous flow.
+Turbulence model is set to _none_  by default.
+Simulation is stady state by default but we show whole block starting with LTRANSIENT option just to be clar.
+Solution method is SIMPLE.
+Number of steps for steady state is controled either by NUMSTEP or by MAXIT.
+Simulation stops when normalised residuals reach level below _tolerance_ set in the _input.nml_ file.